fserb/bkc/pages/bouncing/bouncing.md

   shaketime = Math.max(0, shaketime - dt);
 ```

-And finally we just apply the shaking as a simple translation before rendering
+And finally we apply the shaking as a translation before rendering anything.
+The
-anything.
-The multiplication by `shaketime` is not strictly needed, but it
+multiplication by `shaketime` is not strictly needed, but it makes it more
-makes the shaking more nature, as it decays slowly its magnitude.
+nature, as it decays slowly its magnitude instead of abruptly stopping.

 ```op:render+5,lens:render